 Noise reduction design goal: 8 dB(A)- L{eq} (h).
 This shall be the level of traffic noise reduction achieved, if all criteria are satisfied.
 Each project shall be evaluated for achieving this goal, or as close to this goal that can be attained.
-The acoustical feasibility is a minimum requirement that will allow constructing a TNAM, but may not be the final design.
+The acoustical feasibility is a minimum requirement that will allow constructing a traffic noise abatement measure (TNAM) but may not be the final design.